VirtualSpaceGit/User-mode-monitor/README.md

 * Log and display detailed event reports.
 * Provide real-time summaries of system activity.

-⚠️ **Alert**: For best results, ensure the VirtualSpace Monitor runs with appropriate permissions to access system directories.
-This PoC is streamlined for demonstration purposes.
-Production versions would include enhanced security checks, customizable monitoring paths, and advanced event filtering.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.